Thomas Ropars

 Univ.
 Grenoble Alpes

-Improving the carbon footprint of reliable storage in datacenters
+On the carbon footprint of blob storage

 References